 The two ray diagrams above demonstrate that the distance that a person stands from the mirror will not affect the amount of mirror that the person needs to see their image.
 Indeed in the diagram, the man's line of sight crosses the mirror at the same locations.
 A 6-foot tall man needs 3-feet of mirror to view his whole image regardless of where he is standing.
 In fact, the man needs the exact same 3-feet of mirror.

 A common Physics lab involves using a tall plane mirror to explore the relationship between object height and the portion of mirror needed to view an image.
 A student stands a few meters from a planer mirror and views her image.
 With the student standing upright and still and staring at her feet, the lab partner moves a marker up and down the mirror until the sight location on the mirror is identified.
 The partner then marks this location on the mirror with an erasable marker.
 The process is repeated for the student staring at the tip of her head.
 Of course, being a lab, the procedure is subject to a variety of procedural and measurement error that may yield less than ideal results.
 The mirrors are occasionally mounted on a wall that is not perfectly vertical.
 Or a student will lean forward a slight amount, thus reducing his/her effective height.
 Or the mirror warps over the years leading to one that is concave or convex rather than planar.
-Despite these potential complications, the 1:2 ratio between the portion of mirror required to view the image and the height of the object is often observed.
+Despite these potential complications, the 1:2 ratio between the amount of mirror required to view the image and the height of the object is often observed.

 1. Ben Phooled is 6-feet tall.
 He is the tallest person in his family.
 It just so happens that Ben learned the important principle of the 2:1 relationship just prior to his family's decision to purchase a mirror that was to be used by the entire family.
 Enthused about the recent physics lesson, Ben decided to put it to good use.
 Ben convinced his parents that it would be a waste of money to buy a mirror longer than 3 feet.
 "After all," Ben argued, "I'm the tallest person in the family and only three feet of mirror would be required to view my image."
 Ben's parents conceded and they purchased a 3-foot tall mirror and mounted it on the bathroom wall.